 - Confirm your Medicare eligibility — You need both Part A and Part B

-- Check your Medicaid status — If you have both Medicare and Medicaid, you may qualify for enhanced benefits
+- Check your Medicaid status — If you have both Medicare and Medicaid, you may qualify for enhanced benefits through a D-SNP plan

-- Activate your card — Your flex card will arrive by mail within a few weeks
+- Activate your card — Your flex card will arrive by mail within a few weeks of your coverage start date

 Frequently Asked Questions